ritanshu747/edtech-notion-server/README.md

 ## Introduction

-The studtynotion project is a demonstration of how one can create a simplified version of the Udemy website, focusing on core functionalities such as course browsing, enrollment, and instructor features.
+The studynotion project is a demonstration of how one can create a simplified version of the Udemy website, focusing on core functionalities such as course browsing, enrollment, and instructor features.

 ## Features